levaid/emPhon/README.md

 If different IPA (or transcription) is needed, the `emphon/ipa_key.json` file contains the key, which is human-modifiable.

 ## License

-This xtsv wrapper is licensed under the LGPL 3.0 license.
-The model and the included .pt files have their own licenses
+This module is licensed under the LGPL 3.0 license.